nsonaniya2010/SubDomainizer/README.md

 -d            | --domain      | Give TLD (eg. for www.example.com you have to give example.com) to find subdomain for given TLD.
 -g            | --gitscan     | Needed if you want to get things via Github too.
 -gt           | --gittoken    | Github API token is needed, if want to scan (also needed -g also).
+-k            | --nossl         |  Use this to bypass the verification of SSL certificate.

 ### Examples
 * To list help about the tool: